-Single-sign-on (SSO) authentication is now required more than ever.
+Single Sign-On (SSO) authentication is now required more than ever.
 Nowadays, almost every website requires some form of authentication to access its features and content.
 With the number of websites and services rising, a centralized login system has become a necessity.
-In this two-piece post we will study how SSO authentication is implemented for the web and provide a working example using OpenID Connect (in part 2).
+In this post, we will study how SSO authentication is implemented for the web.
 Read on!

 The concept of a centralized or linked electronic identity is known as federated identity.
 Federated identity systems handle several concerns: